JetBrains/intellij-sdk-docs/topics/ui/controls/scrollbar.md

 This allows you to hide the up/down icons on the scrollbar to lessen the visual noise and to scroll with mouse-clicks.
 Track markers serve as a mini-map of the document.
 If they are present, clicking them takes you to the position that this marker is pointing to without having to scroll down the page.
-Change cursor to "Hand" when hovering such scrollbars.
+Change the cursor to "Hand" when hovering such scrollbars.

 When showing a text, wrap it instead of showing the horizontal scrollbar when possible.
 With both scrollbars, it is harder to manipulate the content.